-Finally, but most profoundly, the society turned from one of orthodox values born out of the depression and religious beliefs to one of a valueless--anything goes and anything is acceptable--society.
+Most profoundly, the society then turned from one of orthodox values born out of the depression, global wars, and religious beliefs to one of a valueless--anything goes and anything is acceptable--society.
 Unbridled rights and freedoms-doing what feels good--became the pathways to a new "pop" and drug culture.
-Unfortunately the new culture did not build the walls of responsibility around the unbridled rights and freedoms (freedom can only endure with accepting individual responsibility).
+Unfortunately the new culture did not build the walls of responsibility around the unbridled rights and freedoms (freedom can only endure with individual responsibility).

-There is an inevitable cycle when excess exceeds the tolerance of society to bear it, it then leads to distress-anger, confusion, conflict and systemic malignancies.
-Finally, the reaction to the distress drives an agenda for redressing the distress.
+There is an inevitable cycle that occurs when excess exceeds the tolerance of society to bear it leading to distress--anger, confusion, conflict and systemic malignancies.
+Finally, the reaction to the distress drives an agenda for redressing the distress (reforms).
 Unfortunately, the cycle then begins all over again.

-The undeniable fact is that after 50 years of increased funding and staffing, standardized test results remain basically flat; in other words, increased spending has not provided increased student positive outcomes.
-Unfortunately, what is happening now to show results is for staff to manipulate (cheat) test score results, implement lowered standards (two-thirds of the states have done so), and retreat from evaluating teachers (again, two--thirds of the states have done so), resulting in an increase in corruption.
+The undeniable fact is that after 50 years of increased funding and staffing, standardized test results remain in limbo; in other words, spending has not propelled increased results.
+Unfortunately, what is happening now to show improved outcomes is staff manipulation (cheating) of test score results, lowered standards (two-thirds of the states have done so), and retreat from teacher evaluations (again, two--thirds of the states have done so), resulting in an increase in unreported but actual corruption.

 The only real solution that I advocate is to establish volunteer community citizen audit committees to monitor school spending and practices to ensure efficiency, effectiveness and economy in the use of the resources provided by the taxpayers.
-There are a multitude of volunteers available in every community particularly those in the retirement range who have skills, knowledge and motivation to contribute their wisdom and expertise; many do so know.
-I have developed many manuals for such committees to use at no cost.
-In essence, they would serve as a supplementary school boards because they can no longer do the job alone (Tough Choices, Tough Times 2008-no longer up to the responsibility over K-12 education).
+There are a multitude of volunteers available in every community particularly those in the retirement ages who have skills, knowledge and motivation to contribute their wisdom and expertise--many do so now.
+In addition, I have developed many manuals for such committees to use at no cost.
+In essence, they would serve as an adjunct to a school board because they can no longer do the job alone (Tough Choices, Tough Times 2008-no longer up to the responsibility over K-12 education).
 Incidentally, no permission is needed to start such a committee.
-I have conducted many workshops in my state of Connecticut to introduce this concept.

 Although retired, I have not retired from the education discussion and debate spending most mornings troweling the internet reviewing over 200 emails to keep abreast of what is happening in the education trenches.
-This is evident in my latest book to be released in 2021, Boys'Academic Pandemic: Can't Read, Can't Learn-yes, the problem in education is first and foremost a problem with boys compared to girls.
+This is evident in my latest book to be released in 2021, Boys'Academic Pandemic: Can't Read, Can't Learn-yes, the problem in education is first and foremost a problem with boys compared to girls and shamefully it is Verboten (not to be discussed).

-No doubt some columns will be controversial, but every effort will be to ensure that they are truthful and helpful by adding credible information to the ongoing discussion about education.
-What you will find interesting is that, from time to time, I will be using some of my past columns of 30 years ago to show that the problems and issues really have not changed very much except for the worse.
+No doubt some columns will be controversial, but every effort will be to ensure that they add credible information to the ongoing discussion about education.
+What you will find interesting is that from time to time, I will be using some of my past columns of 30 years ago to show that the problems and issues really have not changed very much except for the worse.

-The Zellmer website provides the best single source of educational information.
-What I also plan to do is to add my interpretation and diagnosis to appropriate articles and make it part of my columns.
+The SchoolInformationSystem website provides the best single source of educational information, but there are many other sources that I review.
+What I also plan to do is to add my analysis to appropriate articles and make it part of the columns.

-All and more will be explained in the articles that will follow beginning with The Reading Rat Race that has received needed and considerable attention in previous articles.
+All and more will be explained in the articles that will follow beginning with the topic of Reading that has received considerable attention in previous articles.
+It will be a six part series, The Reading Rat Race.